Etiology of Lung Abscess

 Symptoms of abscess due to anaerobic bacteria or mixed anaerobic and aerobic bacteria are usually chronic (eg, occurring over weeks or months) and include productive cough, fever, night sweats, and weight loss.
 Patients may also present with hemoptysis and pleuritic chest pain.
 Sputum may be purulent or blood-streaked and classically smells or tastes foul.
 Patients may have fetid breath.

 Symptoms of abscess due to aerobic bacteria develop more acutely and resemble bacterial pneumonia.
 Abscesses due to organisms other than anaerobes (eg, Mycobacteria, Nocardia) lack putrid respiratory secretions and may be more likely to occur in nondependent lung regions.

 Signs of lung abscess, when present, are nonspecific and resemble those of pneumonia: decreased breath sounds indicating consolidation or effusion, temperature ≥ 38° C, crackles over the affected area, egophony, and dullness to percussion in the presence of effusion.
 Patients typically have signs of periodontal disease and a history of a predisposing cause of aspiration, such as dysphagia or a condition causing impaired consciousness.

-Lung abscess is suspected based on history in a patient who is aspiration-prone due to altered consciousness or dysphagia and is confirmed by chest x-ray showing cavitation.
+Lung abscess is suspected based on history in a patient who is at risk (eg, aspiration-prone due to altered consciousness or dysphagia or who is immunosuppressed) and is confirmed by chest x-ray showing cavitation.